Can Parrots Eat Blueberries? Vet-Approved Facts & FAQ

 Conclusion

 Blueberries are safe for parrots to eat, but they should be given in moderation.
 A parrot’s daily diet should mostly consist of high-quality parrot pellets and be supplemented with fresh foods which include a small amount of fruit.
 Keep in mind that blueberries aren’t necessary for your parrot.
 So, if your parrot doesn’t enjoy eating them, you can feed them other kinds of fruit.
-If your parrot ends up loving blueberries, make sure only to feed them as snacks and special treats.
+If your parrot ends up loving blueberries, make sure to feed them only as snacks and special treats.